- JEPAA Member

 This mark indicates that the cat has been cared for and protected through a community animal welfare program, allowing it to live safely while being watched over by local residents.

 I often saw this cat together with its family from the time it was young, and I would encounter them in the same place whenever I walked my dog.
-Its quiet presence reminded me of the warmth of small lives around us and the precious value of every living being.

 Message from the Artist